 Celexa may not be the most dangerous drug on the market.
 But abusing it can have serious consequences.
 We want to make sure that people are informed about the dangers of it.
 We also want them to know that treatment can help them recover if they are addicted.

-Celexa is the brand name for the drug, citalopram.
-It is a selective serotonin reuptake inhibitor that is usually used to treat conditions such as depression, anxiety and panic disorder.
-It is a drug that is frequently prescribed because it is effective, but Celexa addiction facts indicate that it can easily lead to Celexa abuse and addiction eventually.
+Celexa is the brand name for a drug called citalopram.
+It is a selective serotonin reuptake inhibitor that is typically used to treat depression, anxiety and panic disorder.
+Doctors frequently prescribe it because it is so effective.
+But it can easily lead to abuse and addiction in time.

-Getting the right Celexa abuse facts can help you understand if your use of this drug could be determined to be Celexa abuse.
-Because Celexa is not known as an addictive drug, it can be difficult to decipher what Celexa abuse refers to.
+Getting the right facts can help you understand if your use of this drug could be determined to be Celexa abuse.
+Because it is not known as an addictive drug, it can be difficult to decipher what Celexa abuse refers to.

 You may be wondering, what is Celexa addiction?
 If Celexa isn’t an addictive drug, how is addiction even possible?
 The increase of dopamine and serotonin that can occur when taking Celexa for too long, or when taking it in doses that are higher than prescribed can lead to a psychological addiction that has physical addiction symptoms.
 Coincidentally, the short and long term effects of Celexa can also be indicators that an addiction is present.

 Any of these are signs of Celexa addiction, and if you’re experiencing them, it’s important to get help right away.
 Also, if you have tried increasing your dosage on your own because you felt like your previous dosage of Celexa wasn’t strong enough, or if you experience withdrawal symptoms when you attempt to stop taking Celexa, these are clear signs of a Celexa addiction as well.